noncent/instagram-data-scraper/README.md

 - The Instagram links are uncertain and may change any time so Please don't depend on them and have VALID INSTAGRAM API to BUILD APPLICATION.
 Below are some examples:
 - Simple Application Flow:

+> All code is well commented to understand the flow and functionality, if I missed something or
+> any improvement/suggestion you have, kindly let me know.. ....
+[Read More on Wiki](https://github.com/neerajsinghsonu/Instagram-Data-Scraper/wiki)

 > (A) - User Input > Account or Hashtag > Request Link > JSON Response > Make Result
 > (B) - (A) -> JSON Response -> If Next Page or Has Next Page > User Input > Account or Hashtag > Request Link > JSON Response > Make Result

+---

 ## Data available in Super Scraper